 - 1. The fiscal year has changed throughout history.
 Prior to 1842, all accounting was based on a calendar year.
 From 1842 to 1976, the fiscal year ran from 1 July to the following 30 June.
-In 1974, Congress mandated the fiscal year run from 1 October to 30 September beginning in 1977.
+In 1974, Congress mandated the fiscal year run from 1 October to 30 September beginning on 1 October 1976 for FY 1977.
 31 U.S.C. § 1102. - 2.
 A fiscal year is indispensable to the orderly administration of the budget given the "vast and complicated nature of the Treasury."
 Bachelor v.
 United States, 8 Ct.
 Cl.
 235, 238 (1872); Sweet v.
 United States, 34 Ct.
 Cl.
-377, 386 (1899) (stating that it is a necessity that "the Government have a fixed time in the form of a fiscal year; whether it be with the commencement of the calendar year or at some other fixed period is not material, but that there should be a limit to accounts and expenses into distinct sections of time is an absolute necessity.") - D. Period of Availability.
+377, 386 (1899) (stating that it is a necessity that "the Government have a fixed time in the form of a fiscal year; whether it be with the commencement of the calendar year or at some other fixed period is not material, but that there should be a limit to accounts and expenses into distinct sections of time is an absolute necessity.") - D. Period of Availability (PoA).
 The period of time for which appropriations are available for obligation.
 If funds are not obligated during their period of availability, then the funds expire and are generally unavailable for new obligations.
-GAO Glossary, at 23. - Default Rule: Most funds are available for obligation only for a specific period of time, presumed to be only during the fiscal year in which they are appropriated.
+GAO Glossary, at 23.

+- 1. Default Rule: Most funds are available for obligation only for a specific period of time, presumed to be only during the fiscal year in which they are appropriated.
 31 U.S.C. § 1502; DoD FMR Vol. 14, Ch.
 2, para.
-020102.B.
-2. - The annual DOD Appropriations Act typically contains the following provision: "No part of any appropriation contained in this Act shall remain available for obligation beyond the current fiscal year, unless expressly so provided herein."
-See Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019, 115 Pub.
-L. No. 245, § 8003, 132 Stat.
-2981 (2018).

-3. Periods of Availability for Various Appropriations.
+1.2.2.2. - 2.
+The annual DoD Appropriations Act typically contains the following provision: "No part of any appropriation contained in this Act shall remain available for obligation beyond the current fiscal year, unless expressly so provided herein."
+See, e.g., Consolidated Appropriations Act, 2023, Pub.
+L. No. 117-378, § 8003. - 3.
+Periods of Availability for Various Appropriations.
 Below are examples of the standard periods of availability for some of the more common appropriations.